magomimmo/modern-cljs/doc/tutorial-07.md

 ## Get in trouble

-> LATEST NEWS: lein-cljsbuild has been recently updated to `0.3.0`
-> version which now allows to solve the trouble explained in this
-> paragraph.
-As soon as I have time I'll update the tutorials.

 In [tutorial 2][4] and [tutorial 3][5] we introduced the browser connected repl (brepl) as a CLJS evalutation environment enabling a very productive and interactive style of programming.
 To reach this objective